HeiderJeffer/Siemens-Energy-Digitalization-Transformation-Engineer/README.md

-# **Quantitative Models for Automation and System Efficiency in Energy Digitalization**
+# Modeling Automation for Smarter Digitalization at Siemens Energy

 ### **1) Time Saved by Automation**